-Cesar is driven by a strong desire to carry out research and practice that contribute to reduce poverty and inequality in our communities.
+Cesar is driven by a strong desire to conduct research and practice that reduces poverty and inequality in communities.

 - Dynamical Systems